LoyolaChicagoBooks/introcs-csharp/rst/lab-division-sentences.rst

 - Calculate the quotient and the remainder (e.g. 10/4 = 2 with a
   remainder of 2 = 2 2/4).

-Your final program should work as in this sample run, and use the same format:
+Your final program should work as in this sample run, and use the same labeled format:

 .. code-block:: none